GFOTY

-Polly-Louisa Salmon (born 19 July 1990), better known by her stage name GFOTY, an abbreviation of Girlfriend of the Year, is a British pop singer.
+Polly-Louisa Salmon (born 19 July 1990), better known by her stage name GFOTY, (which is an abbreviation of Girlfriend of the Year), is a British pop singer.
 From 2013 to 2018, she released music through the PC Music label.
 She now independently releases her music.
 Much of her work has been in the form of mini-mixes.

-Biography

-GFOTY is the daughter of art dealer Jeff Salmon.
-She grew up in London, England and ran a blog.
+Early life

+Polly-Louisa Salmon was born and raised in London, England.
+Her father is art-dealer and business man Jeff Salmon.
+Her parents got divorced when she was young.

+Career

+During her early career, she ran a blog and started making music on GarageBand.
 Her earliest songs include "Take a Picture", which includes rap group Serious Thugs, and "Friday Night", which is a darkly comical take on pop clichés about partying teenagers.
 A remix of the latter was incorporated into the DJ sets of the producer SOPHIE.

 Her debut single, "Bobby", was released in 2013 via the PC Music record label and collective.
 It describes feelings of futility after a breakup.
 GFOTY uses a spoken word delivery over a tense, synthesised wall of sound.
 She released Secret Mix in March 2014.
 It includes cover versions of songs by Celine Dion, Toni Braxton, and Carly Simon.
 Tiny Mix Tapes named Secret Mix the third best music release of 2014.
 She also appeared on PC Music's mix for DIS Magazines DISown.
 Focusing on the relationship between art and commerce, her contribution includes conspicuous product placement for Red Bull.
 One of the songs from her mix became her second single "Don't Wanna / Let's Do It".
 It creates an uneasy mood by taking two conflicting phrases and frantically sampling them.

 GFOTY's "My Song" was inspired by the hex triplet FFB6C1.

-GFOTY contributed vocals to "Hard", the B-side to Sophie's "Lemonade" single.
+GFOTY contributed vocals to "Hard", the B-side to SOPHIE’s "Lemonade" single.
 In September 2014, producer Ryan Hemsworth released the compilation EP shh#ffb6c1 on his pseudo-label Secret Songs, which included a GFOTY-featured track named "My Song".
 Shortly after, she collaborated with PC Music artist Maxo on "Not That Bad".

 For Halloween in 2014, GFOTY appeared alongside fellow label artists including A. G. Cook and Danny L Harle for a single, special live Halloween webcast named Dead or Alive.
 All of the PC Music artists appeared in the webcast, portraying spooky alter egos of themselves.
 GFOTY's persona was "Ghoulfriend of the Year".
 The show was broadcast in the UK, USA, Denmark and Japan.

 In 2015 GFOTY released a mix titled Cake Mix.
 It is composed of bright, saccharine songs interspersed with buzzing, glitchy breakdowns.
 The mix includes an adaptation of Peter Andre's 1996 single "Mysterious Girl" featuring Bubbler Ranx and a cover of Blink-182's 2000 single "All the Small Things".
 In March 2015, a mix titled Dog Food Mix 1 with PC Music artist Spinee was released, as a reworking of GFOTY's earlier songs.
 A second mix, Dog Food Mix 2, was released in May 2015.